DankersW/home-automation/wish_list.md

 Send the battery level periodiaclly to the home server and make the server send out an email if a device is close to running out of battery

-## GUI (mobile)
+## mobile GUI

-A simple mobile gui that visualizes; state of appliances on a interactive map of the apartment
+Make the GUI mobile friendly

 ## Weather station